Thinking of beginning electrician courses? Getting ready to upgrade your skills or switch career paths?

 A quality electrician course will bust any misconceptions and help you gain the knowledge and practical skills employers want in new hires.

 Herzing College offers electrician pre-apprenticeship training that takes just 24 weeks to complete.
-The program is available at our campuses in both Toronto and Cambridge.
+The program is available in both Toronto and Cambridge.

 Click below to explore the program in more detail and chat live with an Admissions Advisor who can answer any questions you have.
 We're here to help!